nbertagnolli/nbertagnolli.github.io/_posts/2016-03-05-Visualizing_Priors.md

 ## **Introduction**
 I've been playing around a little with parameter estimation and Bayesian statistics and thought that I'd make a quick little visualization of how prior beliefs affect our posterior distribution.
 In this tutorial we will walk through thinking about whether or not a coin is fair and visualize how our estimate changes with data with respect to our prior beliefs.
 Let's get started!

+## **Appeal to Reader**
+If you pay for Medium, or haven't used your free articles for this month, please consider reading <a href="https://towardsdatascience.com/visualizing-bayesian-priors-cec2fea3e386">this article there</a>.
+I post all of my articles here for free so everyone can access them, but I also like beer and Medium is a good way to collect some beer money : ).
+So please consider buying me a beer by reading this article on Medium.

 ## **Problem**
 You're in Vegas watching people bet on the outcome of a coin toss.
 If it is heads then you win double your bet and if it is tails the house takes your money.
 You decide to count the number of times that you see each outcome and want to determine the value of the coin.
 Let $$H$$ be the probability of getting heads using the Casino's coin, and let $$D$$ be the data set of our tosses.
 Let's assume that we saw 100 coin tosses and out of those 100 tosses 40 of them were heads.
 What is the weighting of the coin?
 Naturally you would say that $$H=\frac{40}{100} = .4$$ but how did you get that number?
 Let's walk through the derivation!